KabbAmine/zeavim.vim/README.md

     Docset compass

 Then Zeavim **only for the current buffer** will use `compass` as a docset.
+Note that you can define multiple docsets here.

 The docset name can be completed, for that see [completion](#completion).